chaspi/chaspi-grid/README.md

 ##&lt;chaspi-grid&gt;

-`<chaspi-grid>` is a simple html table which dynamically renders itslef according to the binded data.
+`<chaspi-grid>` is a simple html table which dynamically renders itself according to the bind data.

-To achieve this dynamic behaviour, a column model must be provided.
+To achieve this dynamic behavior, a column model must be provided.
 This column model knows about how to get the data out of the main model to place it in the table cell.
 It can be defined by using the `<chaspi-col>` element.

-In the simpelest case the property attribute defines the name of the property on the row data which belongs to the cell:
+In the most simple case the property attribute defines the name of the property on the row data which belongs to the cell:

     <chaspi-col property="name"></chaspi-col>